-Seaward of the sewage treatment works there is a relatively new concrete boundary wall, which remains in good condition.
+Seaward of the sewage treatment works there is a relatively new pre-cast concrete boundary wall with anti-climb spikes on its crest.
+The concrete wall remains in good condition.
 However, this is fronted by a section of seawall, asset 121AB901B0802C03, which is in very poor (failing) condition.
 The crest apron consists of broken rubble, rock, and demolition waste, hence during a storm wave overtopping could displace this material and undermine the boundary wall.

-The old in-situ concrete seawall has limited protection from rock armour at the toe.
-The most northern part of the sea wall appears to have collapsed leading to significant wash out of material behind the defence line.
-A scour hole 10-15m across has developed since 2018, with the edge of the hole approx. 3m away from the boundary wall of the sewage treatment works.
+The old in-situ concrete seawall has limited protection from rock armour at its toe.
+The most northern part of the sea wall collapsed prior to the 2018 survey.
+This led to a significant wash out of material from behind the defence line.
+In December 2020, the scour hole was infilled with 1-3 tonne rock armour as an emergency measure to prevent further erosion.